-I am a research fellow with the Department of Radiation Oncology at Mayo Clinic, currently working on a 4D X-ray imaging improvement project for image-guided proton therapy (IGPT).
-I develop clinically deployable software for motion-managed radiotherapy delivery, and conduct research on reliable tumor-tracking with computer vision / deep learning methods.
+I am a research fellow with the Department of Radiation Oncology at Mayo Clinic, Rochester, Minnesota.
+My current work focuses on improving motion management in our proton therapy practice with real-time fluoroscopic imaging.
+To this end, I develop in-house clinical software, and conduct research on reliable tumor-tracking with computer vision / deep learning methods.

-Previously, I studied nanoconfined polymer electrolytes for safer rechargeable lithium-ion batteries at Brookhaven National Laboratory (BNL), using synchrotron X-ray scattering experiments carried out at the Advanced Photon Source and the National Synchrotron Light Source II.
+Previously, I studied nanoconfined polymer electrolytes for safer rechargeable lithium-ion batteries at Brookhaven National Laboratory, via synchrotron X-ray scattering experiments carried out at the Advanced Photon Source and the National Synchrotron Light Source II.

 I enjoy solving scientific/quantitative problems with programming.
-In particular, I am fluent in Python, the SciPy stack and other associated scientific modules (Numpy, SciPy, Matplotlib, Lmfit, Mayavi, Scikit-image etc.).
-I like readable, elegant Numpy vectorization solutions, but am also comfortable with extending Python via Cython, Numba or pybind11/C++ for numerical performance boost.
+In particular, I am fluent in Python and familiar with its scientific eco-system (i.e. NumPy, SciPy, Matplotlib, LmFit, Mayavi, scikit-image etc.).
+I like readable, elegant NumPy vectorization solutions, but am also comfortable with extending Python via Numba or pybind11/C++ for numerical performance boosting.
 For larger coding projects, I use C#/.NET (LINQ is marvelous) and strive for robustness and maintainability through good software engineering principles.

 Ph.D. in Mechanical Engineering, 2015